RolandSaks/gist-check/README.md

 ## 2. Locally

-In order to build a application locally
+In order to build a application locally.

+    1) Change in configuration.js file "host": "elasticsearch", to "host": "localhost"

-    docker-compose up -d
+    2) docker-compose up -d

 You will receive 4 conteiners = gistchecker, kibana, elasticsearch, jenkins.